antrea-io/antrea/docs/network-policy.md

 **tier**: The `tier` field associates a CNP to an existing tier.
-As of now, the `tier` field can be set with "Emergency", "SecurityOps", "NetworkOps", "InterTenant" or "Application" as value.
+As of now, the `tier` field can be set with "Emergency", "SecurityOps", "NetworkOps", "Platform" or "Application" as value.
 If not set, the CNP is associated with the lowest priority "Application" tier.

 **ingress**: Each ClusterNetworkPolicy may consist of zero or more ordered